-Configuring and starting up ASM on remaining nodes for 11qR2 or 12c
+Configuring and starting up ASM on remaining nodes

 This procedure is applicable when Oracle grid infrastructure is installed on all nodes and ASM is configured on the first node.
-See "Configuring Oracle ASM on the first node of the cluster" on page 51.
+See "Configuring Oracle ASM on the first node of the cluster" on page 48.